Seminary Hill Farm

 Both the farm and the land stewardship initiative are part of MTSO's active commitment to a just, sustainable, generative world.

-Children and Youth Garden and Education: If you enjoy collaborative and creative gardening, consider participating in the Children and Youth Garden this year.
+Children's Garden: If you enjoy collaborative and creative gardening, consider participating in the Children and Youth Garden this year.
 The foundation of this team is a 90-foot diameter circular children’s garden and ADA accessible beds, which are the canvas for children’s activities every Tuesday evening from May-October during the Community Supported Agriculture season.
-This garden is also home to unity crops which are recommended by the MTSO community and represent many cultures.
-Volunteers may also help with visiting youth groups and emerging educational programs targeting children and youth.
+This garden is also home to unity crops which are recommended by the community and represent many cultures.
 Volunteer time frame: Wednesdays from 10am-noon.
+April-November

-Community Greens: Each season Seminary Hill Farm grows vegetables distributed to food insecure communities through People in Need of Delaware County and Linden Fresh Market.
+Community Greens: Grow vegetables for food insecure communities.
+Each season Seminary Hill Farm distributes vegetables to People in Need of Delaware County and Linden Fresh Market.
 We focus on greens (spinach, lettuce, chard, collards, kales, bok choi and more) and fresh herbs.
-In 2025, community greens will be concentrated in one area of the south fields.
+The Community Greens field covers .25 acre (100x110 feet) and is exclusively for distribution to food insecurity partners.
 Volunteer time frame: Wednesdays from 10am-noon.
+(April-November); Thursdays from 6 pm-8pm (May-November)

-To learn more about The Methodist Theological School in Ohio visit www.mtso.edu.
+To learn more about Methodist Theological School in Ohio visit www.mtso.edu.

 To learn more about Seminary Hill Farm visit www.seminaryhillfarm.org